CEW Statement on Antiracism, Diversity and Inclusion

 Our Center for Excellence in Writing community has similarly responded with an increased sense of urgency to examine our own role and practices and to enact changes that will help us to become a force for anti-racism.

-In the Fall of 2020, we engaged in a staff-wide anti-racism reading and discussion group focused upon scholarship related to a systemic racism in writing instruction and writing centers and possible shifts and reforms that would contribute to making universities more inclusive and equal.
-This activity led us to formulate and antiracism plan which all members of the community had the opportunity to read and offer revision suggestions.
-This plan includes both a clear articulation of our mission and philosophy and also specific steps we are committed to make to improve our Center’s ability to be an effective resource for the all UB community members.
-Our Anti-racism plan can be found here<link>
+In the Fall of 2020, we engaged in a staff-wide anti-racism reading and discussion group focused upon scholarship related to systemic racism in writing instruction and writing centers and possible shifts and reforms that would contribute to making universities more inclusive and equal.
+This activity led us to formulate an antiracism plan which all members of the community had the opportunity to read and offer revision suggestions.
+This plan includes both a clear articulation of our mission and philosophy and also specific steps we are committed to make to improve our Center’s ability to be an effective resource for all UB community members.
+Our Antiracism plan can be found here<link>

 First, we would like to state our philosophy on language and writing.
 We do not validate any hierarchy when it comes to language traditions.
 All language traditions emerge from people’s encounters with their local contexts and histories.
 These traditions serve the needs of the people and help them to articulate their unique understandings of their world.
 Anyone stepping into the writing center should be assured that their language tradition is respected.
 We do not validate judgments such as “good/bad,” “proper/improper” “standard/non-standard” when it comes to the diverse, fluid, global and multi-dimensional English language.